ch264/WP-GH-actions/README.md

+# Deploy to GitHub Actions

+Tested up to v5.6.1

+## Deploy to GitHub Actions description

-# A WordPress Plugin to Rebuild Your Gatsby App on AWS using GitHub Actions
+A WordPress Plugin to push new pages or updates from your headless Wordpress CMS to a Frontend, such as a Gatsby App on AWS via GitHub Actions.

-You can find the full blog post here https://www.twilio.com/blog/create-wordpress-plugin-rebuild-gatsby-app-aws-github-actions
+You can find the full Twilio blog post [here](https://www.twilio.com/blog/create-wordpress-plugin-rebuild-gatsby-app-aws-github-actions)

 ## Prerequisites